Fractionet-official/Fractionet/README.md

 Fractionet is a platform enabling users to invest in fractional ownership of assets like real estate, gold, and debt.
 Users can manage their portfolio, participate in governance, and earn rewards.

 ## Features
-- **Asset Tokenization**: Fractional ownership of high-value assets.
+- **Asset Tokenisation**: Fractional ownership of high-value assets.
 - **Portfolio Management**: Track and manage diverse investments.
 - **Governance Participation**: Influence asset decisions.
 - **Gamification**: Earn rewards through engagement.